 The cost is $5 per person which includes beer before and after trail as well as at beer stop(s).

-Be prepared to run, or walk, or maybe hike, at least 2-3 miles or more.
+Be prepared to run, or walk, or maybe hike (sometimes through wilderness conditions) at least 2-3 miles, sometimes 5 or 6.

 This is a drinking club with a running problem!
 Attendance may result in injuries, hangovers, getting arrested, pregnancy, and even marriage.
 This club is for mature adults only.
 Expect live, semi-live and dead hares.
 We cater to all levels of hashing (walking, jogging and running).
 Nobody will make you do anything you don’t want to do.
 It’s all voluntary.
 So if you have Half a Mind, come out and join us on our next trail.
 Oh, and so that you will give us another chance, your second Hash is free.